Lawro's Premier League predictions v Duran Duran drummer & Aston Villa fan Roger Taylor

 "Everyone is going to look at United after that 5-0 defeat and ask have they changed the way they play?," said BBC football expert Mark Lawrenson.

 "The balance of their team is wrong at the moment, that's the first thing.
-And they are conceding too many goals, so the priority on Saturday has to be stop doing that."
+And they are conceding too many goals, so the priority against Spurs has to be to stop doing that."

 Lawro is making predictions for all 380 top-flight matches this season, against a variety of guests.